 There is also evidence that Ankara is engaged in smuggling of oil with the Daesh terrorist group, which is prohibited in Russia and against which the Russian forces have been conducting an aerial campaign in Syria.

-Posted by GPD on February 5, 2016, With 1491 Reads Filed under Investigations.
+Posted by GPD on February 5, 2016, With 1498 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.